UW-Macrostrat/map-ingestion/README.md

 + #### Process dataset
   + Convert to shapefile if necessary (e.g. if e00 see [conversion instructions](http://support.esri.com/technical-article/000004705))
   + Import shapefile attribute table(s) into Postgres
-  + Update or fill in tables using source materials (if necessary):
+  + Update or fill in tables using source materials (if necessary) in Postico:
       + Double check all fields for accuracy: **innaccurate and incomplete data are worse than no data**
       + If adding new fields, do not name fields with spaces or non-standard characters
       + Do not include duplicated information (e.g., if there is a already a field the unit name and you are adding a field for its descriptions by copying and pasting, do not include the strat_name in the description)